2018 Lamborghini Huracan Performante

 What makes the Huracan Performante rise a grade above the base Huracan are little touches like Titanium intake valves, hotter intake camshafts, and free flowing exhaust with an amazing sound quality.
 Not only does the exhaust enhance the driving experience with the sweet resonation, it also boosts horsepower by 30 over the stock Huracan.
 The Performante revs lower by 25 rpm’s.
 Peak torque is increased from 30 lb-ft to 443 at an unchanged 6500 rpm, which creates a smoother power curve above 4,000 rpm.

 The Performante lost about 90 pounds thanks to the addition of a lot of weight-saving carbon fiber parts and pieces.
-Actually Lamborghini has developed their own carbon fiber quite simply called Forged Composite technology, that looks like water flowing versus little squares.
+Actually Lamborghini has developed their own carbon fiber quite simply called Forged Composite technology.
+The design looks like water flowing versus little squares.

 Of course the chassis had to be reinforced to match the thrust, so Lamborghini gave the Huracan 10% stiffer springs and thicker sway bars with 15% increase in roll stiffness.

 The Performante has three driving modes, Strada (street), Sport and Corsa (track/racing) mode.
-As we mentioned, the V10 engine is backed by a very smooth LDF 7-speed dual-clutch transmission which handles the power with ease and massive steering column mounted (not steering wheel) paddle shifters that are easy to use, even in a turn.
+As we mentioned, the V10 engine is backed by a very smooth LDF 7-speed dual-clutch transmission.
+It handles the power with ease and massive steering column mounted (not steering wheel) paddle shifters that are easy to use, even in a turn.

 The interior is fighter-pilot inspired, although your eyes may never leave the speedometer.

 Getting set to drive the Thermal race track was pretty simple and once the car reached operating temperature the carbon ceramic brakes did their job.
 Reaching redline was rather quick until you became one with the Performante then the fun begins.
-It was the best time ever driving the Lamborghini Huracan Performante and charging around Thermal at track speed was a dream come true.
+It was the best time ever driving the Lamborghini Huracan Performante.
+Charging around Thermal at track speed was a dream come true.
 But how does it drive on the street?

 To answer my question, Lamborghini sent me a beautiful white Performante with the Italian flag colors of red and green smartly placed at the bottom of the doors.
 This car was a growler when started up first thing in the morning thanks to its amazing free-flowing exhaust.
 The Performante has one great feature that you would think is exclusive to low-riders: The front end raises and lowers.
 This allows the driver to pass over speed bumps and park the car without damage to the trim.